-- Use cardboard or cloth to shade two of the three solar panels on the buoy and move the tower into sunlight.
+- Use cardboard or cloth to shade two of the three solar panels on the buoy and move the tower into direct sunlight.

 - Record the DC voltage observed between Pins 2 (V+) and 3 (GND) of the solar tower’s UW-6 plug cable.
 Typical panel output in direct sunlight for all buoys is 18-22VDC.

 - Repeat this process two more times, rotating the cardboard/cloth around until all three panels have been isolated and tested.